-There are over 60 species of ant in the UK but the flying ants that we see flocking towards us tend to be the sexually mature queens and males of the common black garden ant (also known as the Lasius Nige).
+There are over 60 species of ant in the UK but the flying ants that we see swarming in the summer tend to be the sexually mature queens and males of the common black garden ant (also known as the Lasius Nige).

 What is Flying Ant Day?

-Flying Ant Day occurs when the queen ants are on the lookout for a new home but, unfortunately, they don’t leave the nest alone.
+Flying Ant Day isn't actually a specific date.
+It occurs when the queen ants are on the lookout for a new home but, unfortunately for us, they don’t leave the nest alone.

-When they decide to up and flee, they bring the male ants along with them in order to mate en-route.
+When the queens decide to up and flee, they bring the male ants along with them in order to mate en-route.
 This way, they can prepare to create a whole new colony elsewhere.

 Large winged females and smaller winged males also join in on what is known as the ‘nuptial flight’ to mate.